-- Snowflake is the first class you should write based on the specifications above.
-The specifications given above are relatively straightforward, but you may want to read the next bullet point before you get too far... - In the Processing environment, there's not really a convenient way of testing the Snowflake class without writing a main program that you can use as a tester, so let's get that set up as well.
-Write the SnowflakeCatcher class so that you can test your classes as you go. - A Processing main program usually consists of three parts: - 1. a declaration of the variables that will be used in the program - 2. a void setup() method that is run once at the beginning of the program - 3. a void draw() method that is run repeatedly in an infinite loop.
-As instructions are executed, as variables change, and as input from the user is delivered, the draw() method continually alters the state of the program. - Note that the Processing environment uses the float type rather than the double. - There are three primary challenges in this assignment: creating a snowflake that falls, creating a catcher that responds to user input, and determining when a snowflake has been successfully caught by the catcher.
+- SnowflakeCatcherGame is the first class you will write as part of the Processing project.
+It will be the main program that is responsible for creating the Snowflake and Catcher objects, testing them, and ultimately running the game. - Once the SnowflakeCatcherGame main program has been saved, create the Snowflake class. - A Processing main program usually consists of three parts: - 1. a declaration of the variables that will be used in the program - 2. a setup() method that is run once at the beginning of the program - 3. a draw() method that is run repeatedly in an infinite loop.
+As instructions are executed, as variables change, and as input from the user is delivered, the draw() method continually alters the state of the program. - There are three primary challenges in this assignment: creating a snowflake that falls, creating a catcher that responds to user input, and determining when a snowflake has been successfully caught by the catcher.
 It makes sense to tackle these challenges in that order. - Questions you may consider as you're working on the game: Should the snowflake always fall from the same location?
 Should the paddle always start at the same location?
 Should the snowflake always have the same color and radius?
 Do we want to keep score?
 Can the game be made to get more challenging as it progresses?
 How could we make more than a single snowflake fall at the same time?
 Can I use a user's trackpad to move the catcher rather than the left- and right-keys?
 Don't be waylaid by these distractions!
 These are all perfectly fine features to build into the game, but we're not at a point where we can anticipate all of them.
 Build the basic game, and then introduce new features, one at a time. - We're going to know that the catcher has caught the snowflake when the two objects collide with each other... but how exactly will we determine that?